 By contrast, Mailchimp has about 30 options for email automations.
 This includes sending automated messages to new subscribers, remarketing to e-commerce customers, and checking in with certain contacts.

-Also known as split-testing, this feature lets you try out slightly different versions of your email campaigns.
-Since it helps you identify what works best for your list, A/B testing provides tons of value.
+A/B testing provides tons of value as it allows you to test slightly different versions of your email and identify what works best.
 Although every paid Mailchimp plan has split-testing, Wix Ascend doesn’t offer this feature with any of its plans.

 Ease of Use